Religion in South Korea

+A slight majority of South Koreans are irreligious.
+Christianity (Protestantism and Catholicism) and Buddhism are the dominant confessions among those who affiliate with a formal religion.

+According to a 2024 Korea Research's regular survey 'Public Opinion in Public Opinion', 51% identify with no religion, 31% with Christianity (Protestantism with 20% and Catholicism with 11%) and 17% with Buddhism and other religions 2%.

-Buddhism was influential in ancient times and Christianity had influenced large segments of the population in the 18th and 19th century, yet they grew rapidly in membership only by the mid-20th century, as part of the profound transformations that South Korean society went through in the past century.
-But they have shown some decline from the year 2000 onwards.
-Native shamanic religions (i.e. Sindo) remain popular and could represent a large part of the unaffiliated.
+Buddhism was influential in ancient times while Christianity had influenced large segments of the population in the 18th and 19th century.
+However, they grew rapidly in membership only by the mid-20th century, as part of the profound transformations that South Korean society went through in the past century.
+Since 2000, both Buddhism and Christianity have been declining.
+Native shamanic religions (i.e. Korean shamanism) remain popular and could represent a large part of the unaffiliated.
 Indeed, according to a 2012 survey, only 15% of the population declared themselves to be not religious in the sense of "atheism".
-According to the 2015 census, the proportion of the unaffiliated is higher among the youth, about 69% among the 20-years old.
+According to the 2015 census, the proportion of the unaffiliated is higher among the youth, about 64.9% among the 20-years old.

-Korea entered the 20th century with an already ingrained Christian presence and a vast majority of the population practicing native religion, Sindo.
-The latter never gained the high status of a national religious culture comparable to Chinese folk religion, Vietnamese folk religion and Japan's Shinto; this weakness of Korean Sindo was among the reasons that left a free hand to an early and thorough rooting of Christianity.
-The population also took part in Confucianising rites and held private ancestor worship.
-Organised religions and philosophies belonged to the ruling elites and the long patronage exerted by the Chinese empire led these elites to embrace a particularly strict Confucianism (i.e. Korean Confucianism).
+Korea entered the 20th century with an already established Christian presence and a vast majority of the population practicing native religion, Korean shamanism.
+The latter never gained the high status of a national religious culture comparable to Chinese folk religion, Vietnamese folk religion and Japan's Shinto; this weakness of Korean shamanism was among the reasons that left a free hand to an early and thorough rooting of Christianity.
+The population also took part in Confucian rites and held private ancestor worship.
+Organised religions and philosophies belonged to the ruling elites, this coupled with the extensive patronage exerted by the Chinese empire allowed these elites to embrace a particularly strict interpretation of Confucianism (i.e. Korean Confucianism).
 Korean Buddhism, despite an erstwhile rich tradition, at the dawn of the 20th century was virtually extinct as a religious institution, after 500 years of suppression under the Joseon kingdom.
 Christianity had antecedents in the Korean peninsula as early as the 18th century, when the philosophical school of Seohak supported the religion.
 With the fall of the Joseon in the last decades of the 19th century, Koreans largely embraced Christianity, since the monarchy itself and the intellectuals looked to Western models to modernise the country and endorsed the work of Catholic and Protestant missionaries.
-During Japanese colonisation in the first half of the 20th century, the identification of Christianity with Korean nationalism was further strengthened, as the Japanese tried to combine native Sindo with their State Shinto.
+During Japanese colonisation in the first half of the 20th century, the identification of Christianity with Korean nationalism was further strengthened, as the Japanese tried to combine native Korean shamanism with their State Shinto.